 Let’s take a look at our current situation:

 It is amazing the amount of years we spend in school and the amount of money we pay to become managers, doctors, and engineers.
 When get a new expensive electric tool or toy we, at least, read the manual before using it.
-But we usually do not take any time or effort to learn about the most important and complex tasks of our lives: how to build self-esteem, how to prepare for a marriage or how to become a parent just to mention a few.
+But we usually do not take any time or effort to learn about the most important and complex tasks of our lives.
+How to build self-esteem, how to prepare for a marriage.
+Furthermore, how to become a parent just to mention a few.

 - According to recognize relationships expert, Harville Hendrix, only 5% of marriages are happy.
 National statistics show that 50% to 60% of marriages end in divorce and 60-75% of second marriages fail as well.